f5devcentral/f5-rseries-training/docs/rseries_points_of_management.rst

   :align: center
   :scale: 50%

 Inside the tenant, interfaces 1.5 and 1.7 show statistics incrementing.
-Note that the stats may not be equal.
+Note that the stats may not be equal between the tenant and the F5OS layer.

 .. image:: images/rseries_points_of_management/image11.png
   :align: center